Azure/azure-sdk-for-python/sdk/metricsadvisor/azure-ai-metricsadvisor/README.md

 - timestamps
 - zero or more dimensions
-- one or more measures.
+- one or more measures

 ### Metric